snydermike22/feedreader/README.md

-Coding changes made due to Udacity Reviewer Comments
+More Coding changes made due to Udacity Reviewer Comment.
+6/16 Coding changes made due to Udacity Reviewer Comments 6/15

 Things that needed to be done to accomplish P6